facebookresearch/habitat-challenge/README.md

 ## Acknowledgments

 The Habitat challenge would not have been possible without the infrastructure and support of [EvalAI](https://evalai.cloudcv.org/) team and the data of [Gibson](http://gibsonenv.stanford.edu/) team.
-We are especially grateful to Rishabh Jain, Deshraj Yadav, Fei Xia and Amir Zamir.

 ## References